headjack-dev/LonelyLens/README.md

 You can also clone and use the `headjack-dev/LonelyLens` git repository directly in a Unity project.

 Inside, you find a shader, a C# script to enhance performance, and an example scene.
-You can configure the transformation using the `Angle` º fisheye  and `Width` sliders.
+You can configure the transformation using the `Angle` and `Width` sliders.

 `Angle` is the FOV of the fisheye lens used to shoot the image, for example 250º or 180º.